A note on distance-hereditary graphs whose complement is also distance-hereditary

 We deduce that all internal nodes of the split decomposition are cliques except for the nodes corresponding to the cutvertices.

 Now, if two nodes labelled by cliques are adjacent in a split decomposition, the edge between them does not correspond to a strong split.
 Hence, in the canonical split decomposition of $G$, there is at most one node labelled by a clique.
-If it exists, it has only two interface vertices.
-This implies that it has only one vertex which is not an interface vertex (otherwise there would be twins) so it is a triangle.
-We can conclude that the split decomposition is either that of a $P_4$ (if there is no node labelled by a clique) or that of a Bull. \end{proof}
+If it exists, it has exactly two interface vertices.
+This implies that it has exactly one vertex which is not an interface vertex (otherwise there would be twins), so it is a triangle.
+We can conclude that the split decomposition is either that of a $P_4$ or that of a bull, see \cref{fig:P4Bull}. \end{proof}

-We can now extend our result to connected graphs in \DHcoDH{} using the following observation.
+We now extend our result to connected graphs in \DHcoDH{} using the following observation.